nlholm/docker-demo-documentation/docker-demo-documentation.md

 And we had Docker running!

-We tried `sudo docker run hello-world`.
-The command downloads a test image, runs it in a container and sends a message that says that your installation has worked correctly (as explained by [Dockerdocs](https://docs.docker.com/engine/install/debian/#install-using-the-repository)).
+We ran `sudo docker run hello-world`.
+The command downloads a test image, runs it in a container and sends a message that says that your installation has worked correctly.

 ## Automating Docker with Salt

-We started automating Docker installation with Salt by creating a directory with path:/srv/salt/docker/ by giving the command `sudo mkdir -p /srv/salt/docker`.
+We started automating Docker installation with Salt by creating a directory with path: /srv/salt/docker/ by giving the command `sudo mkdir -p /srv/salt/docker`.
 We also created an init.sls file inside of the directory (docker module).

 Version 1: